Arabic for travellers: essential words and phrases for Jordan

 May I see the price?

-Time & Planning
+Time and Planning

 Word